Although blogging has only been around for a few decades, it has rapidly developed into an incredibly successful industry.

 While you won’t have to worry about how your blog looks, the main disadvantage is that your profile won’t differ much from other content creators, making it difficult to stand out from the crowd.

 Plus, you won’t be able to use your own domain name, as Medium generates a profile page like on any other social media platform.

 If you manage to establish a large audience, the downside is that Medium owns all communities, so if you lose your blog, you’ll also lose your community.

-The main criticism of this platform is its narrow potential for money-making.
+The main criticism of this blog platform is its narrow potential for money-making.
 Firstly, you can’t run your own ads, as Medium’s monetization is limited to their Partner Program.

 Secondly, if you choose to sign up for their Partner Program, there’s no guarantee that your work will get enough traction to earn money, and even if it does, users have complained about their payment system’s transparency.

 Medium is completely free to use.
-All you have to do is to set up an account, start publishing content, and if you’re lucky, maybe you’ll even earn some money along the way.
+All you have to do is set up an account, start publishing content, and if you’re lucky, maybe you’ll even earn some money along the way.

 5. Blogging on LinkedIn